7 Skin-Quenching Tips for Winter

 2. Go with a Hydrating Foundation

-My favorite foundation for years (outside of the awesome $6 one I found earlier this year!) has been this water-based foundation from Make Up For Ever.
+My favorite foundation for years (outside of the awesome $6 one I found earlier last year!) has been this water-based foundation from Make Up For Ever.
 It's actually 80% water.
-Any foundation that's water-based, though, will have a dewy effect on the skin which is much needed during these final winter weeks!
+Any foundation that's water-based, though, will have a dewy effect on the skin which is much needed during these peak winter months!
 The Water Blend from Make Up For Ever has a buildable coverage, meaning you can adjust how sheer, or full coverage the makeup appears on your skin based on how much you apply, making it extremely versatile for either running errands, or sustaining a full night out.

 3. Prime, Highlight and Bronze